InMentals/Exercise_intro-js/README.md

-# Java Script Exercices
+# JavaScript Exercises

-This repository contains the exercices for the module "Introducción a Java Script" of the Keepcoding bootcamp "Desarrollo Web | Edición XVIII".
+This repository contains the exercises for the module *Introducción a JavaScript*
+of the KeepCoding bootcamp *Desarrollo Web | Edición XVIII*.

-The statement of the exercises can be found in the file Exercise_web18.pdf
+The exercise statements can be found in the file *Exercise_web18.pdf*.